 9. If your friends play with fire, stay alert

 Good friends stop their drunken friends from getting themselves in danger.
 Great friends join their drunken friends in getting themselves in danger.
-But if you are the by-standing kind of friend, the cheerleader of sorts, remember that sand is a great way to kill fire.
-A guy’s hair caught a lick of flames on the fire limbo and the great people around him shoved him onto sand before it can do any real damage.
+If you are the by-standing or cheerleader kind of friend, remember that sand is a great way to kill fire.
+A guy’s hair caught a lick of flames on the fire limbo.
+Great people around him shoved him onto sand before it can do any real damage.
 It killed his faux-hawk though, sadly.

 10. Never take a dip in the ocean